-The GABAA receptor is a pentameric neurotransmitter gated chloride ion channel composed of five transmembrane protein subunits.
-Multiple cDNAs (DNA that is complementary to RNA) that encode GABAA receptor subunits have been cloned and, based on sequence homology, eight subunit families (α, β, γ, δ, ε, θ, π, ρ) comprising 20 distinct gene products have been identified (See illustration) Based on just the α, β and γ subunits, immunoprecipitation studies suggest the presence of perhaps 10 distinct hetero-pentamers, creating a considerable degree of receptor subtype heterogeneity.
+The GABAA receptor is a pentameric neurotransmitter gated chloride ion channel composed of five transmembrane protein subunits (See illustration).
+Multiple cDNAs (DNA that is complementary to RNA) that encode GABAA receptor subunits have been cloned and, based on sequence homology, eight subunit families (α, β, γ, δ, ε, θ, π, ρ) comprising 20 distinct gene products have been identified.
+Based on just the α, β and γ subunits, immunoprecipitation studies suggest the presence of perhaps 10 distinct hetero-pentamers, creating a considerable degree of receptor subtype heterogeneity.

-Of these compounds, we have emphasized KRM-II-81as a clinical lead.
-KRM-II-81 is the most advanced and druggable of a series of compounds that display certain receptor subtype selective and pharmacological specificity.
-In studies using cell cultures, brain tissues and whole animals, KRM-II-81 acts selectively as a GABAkine at GABAA receptor subtypes that we feel are intimately involved in neuronal processes that underly epilepsy, pain, anxiety and certain other indications.
-KRM-II-81 has demonstrated highly desirable properties in animal models of of these indications, in the absence of or with greatly reduced liability to produce sedation, motor incoordination, cognitive impairments, respiratory depression, tolerance, abuse and withdrawal seizures, all side effects associated with benzodiazepines.
+Of these compounds, we have identified KRM-II-81 as a clinical lead.
+KRM-II-81 is the most advanced and druggable of a series of compounds that display certain receptor subtype selectivity and pharmacological specificity.
+In studies using cell cultures, brain tissues and whole animals, KRM-II-81 acts as a GABAA PAM at selective GABAA receptor subtypes that we feel are intimately involved in neuronal processes underlying epilepsy, pain, anxiety and certain other indications.
+KRM-II-81 has demonstrated highly desirable properties in animal models of these and other potential therapeutic indications, in the absence of or with greatly reduced liability to produce sedation, motor incoordination, cognitive impairments, respiratory depression, tolerance, abuse and withdrawal seizures, all side effects associated with BDZs.
 We currently are focused on the potential treatment of epilepsy and pain.